 During which, Thanksgiving Dinner itself is at the heart of the celebrations.
 While a traditional celebration, to some it’s a religious affair and a time of reflection.
 Meanwhile for others, it’s a chance to get the family together during the holidays.
 All of which culminates in a great feast, to be enjoyed by all.

 The last of our food and drink awareness days is celebrated all around the world.
 Although Christmas isn’t officially a foodie experience, it is a time of year when food and drink is important.

 It may be where to host the Christmas works outing or who to invite for dinner on the big day.
 With so many people to cater for, maybe it’s time to consider something different to the traditional roast turkey and roast potatoes?

 Book Your Food and Drink Experiences on Tabl

 With Tabl.com you can express your inner foodie and experience food tourism at its finest.
 Featuring everything from local cookery classes to food and wine tours around the globe.
 Why not arrange your holiday around one of the above food and drink awareness days?

-Book now with Tabl.com and discover real food, presented by real people.
+Book food experiences with tabl.com and discover real food, presented by real people.